The Airmen's Stories - P/O D G Cobden

 It was his twenty-sixth birthday.

-His body was recovered by the Germans and he is buried in Ostende Communal Cemetery, Belgium.
+His body was washed ashore in Ostend, Belgium on 25th August 1940 and he is buried in Ostende Communal Cemetery, Belgium.